remotesensorDJB/pitches/PITCHME.md

 ### Data Normalization
 The [**Modifiable Areal Unit Problem**](https://en.wikipedia.org/wiki/Modifiable_areal_unit_problem) means that the size and shape of polygon units will influence data values.

+@snap[midpoint span-50 text-07]
-> @size[.6em]The number of farms in any state is likely affected by the size of the state (a).
+The number of farms in any state is likely affected by the size of the state (a).
 The population of a state affects the number of vacant houses (b).
+@snapend
 ![Maup 1](images/maup_1.jpg)
 +++
 ### Data Normalization